 While Samsung and Huawei, number one and three in the smartphone market in 2020 have initially used their chipset internally, this situation has changed throughout the time, as both chipset manufacturers have been mentioned as selling their chipset to other device manufacturers, mostly Asian one.
-As mention earlier, the situation of Huawei is uncertain because of the political rivalries between the US and China.
+As mentioned earlier, the situation of Huawei is uncertain because of the political rivalries between the US and China and the difficulty for Huawei to source an efficient process node for its chipset (TSMC being considered to be the most advanced player in that field).
+Samsung is rumored to be helping Huawei to bring its chipset into the market with its 5nm EUV process.
+As for Samsung, its last update to its 5G chip portfolio dates back to January 2021 with the Exynos 2100, which notably power the Galaxy S21+, ultra and 5G in some geographic versions of its flagship device.
+This enable Samsung to manage its cost structure.
+According to Counterpoint Research, Samsung own ecosystem contributes as high as 63% of the total bill of material of the Galaxy S21.

 In a not so distant future, they will both be joined by Apple, after the Cupertino company acquired Intel cellular assets for mobile devices.
 For now, Qualcomm is still benefiting from this situation, since Apple is not currently capable of using its own silicon for 5G connectivity and has inked a licensing deal with Qualcomm to use their 5G products.
-The new iPhone 12, which is powered by Qualcomm x55 5G modem has positively impacted latest financial results from Qualcomm in the last quarter.
+The new iPhone 12, which is powered by Qualcomm x55 5G modem has positively impacted latest financial results from Qualcomm in the last quarter and the iPhone 12 currently holds the number 1 market share as a 5G phone.